life and works

 was the first scholar work referring to Rameau's theories.

 second thesis related to Rameau's theories was defended by

 Marivaux, Le Jeu de l'Amour et du hasard.

 Goldoni, Don Juan.

-is appointed conductor of La Pouplinière's private orchestra.
+was appointed conductor of La Pouplinière's private orchestra.

 Abbé Prévost, Manon Lescault.

-meets the Abbé Joseph-Simon Pellegrin, future librettist of Hippolyte
+met the Abbé Joseph-Simon Pellegrin, future librettist of Hippolyte

 et Aricie, at La Pouplinière's.